vmlrodrigues/curtaurl/INSTALLATION.md

 ### `listen_address`

-The address Chhoto URL will bind to.
+The address CurtaURL will bind to.
 Defaults to `0.0.0.0`.

 Take a look at [this page](https://docs.rs/actix-web/4.11.0/actix_web/struct.HttpServer.html#method.bind) for supported values and potential consequences.
 Changing `listen_address` is not recommended if